snellback/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+A: An adaptive website uses media queries to create breakpoints that allow developers to used fixed value units.
+Reponsive websites take advantage of fluid units like percentages in combination with media query breakpoints.

 2. Describe what it means to be mobile first vs desktop first.

+A: Mobile first means that the website started with the mobile layout and then media query breakpoints were created with min-width to allow for proper resizing as the screen resolution grows.
+Desktop first is the opposite and uses max-width.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+A: Using a font size of 62.5% in the html tag makes it a default "root" font-size that converts rem units by the power of 10 instead of 16.

 4. How would you describe preprocessing to someone new to CSS?

+A: Preprocessing allows developers to use a much more efficient syntax for desiging in CSS and then convert the code by compiling.
+This increases productivity.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+A: My favorite concept in preprocessing is mixins.
+It's a great feature to be able to add existing code to new selectors.
+This saves a ton of time.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.